“Honey, can you give me the sunscreen?”

 “Hey!
 I’m talking to you!”

 Robert started screaming insanities, waving his fists in the air.
 His litany ended in a dry sob and he kicked her off the lounge chair.
-Seeing her body crooked on the floor, he fell to his knees and crawled to her.
+Seeing her body crooked on the floor shook him to the core.
+He fell to his knees and crawled to her.
 He held his wife close as he whispered in her ear, over and over, how sorry he was.

 He kept apologizing as he brought her to the furnace in the back room.
 It was the best feature of the house, apart from the huge basement he’d been able to transform into the perfect secret backyard.